By Anthony Loss, Sr. Solutions Architect, ClearScale

 After deciding on a methodology, we execute the migration following an agile approach, ensuring minimal downtime and data loss.
 As an AWS Premier Tier Services partner, we also have access to special funding opportunities and support from AWS.
 We don’t force clients into a specific type of migration, and we are flexible enough to adapt within projects as we learn more about our clients’ needs.
 These benefits help maximize the ROI and effectiveness of our migration projects.

 Major organizations like Acoustic, Boingo, and The Sierra Club have trusted us to move mission-critical infrastructure to the cloud while modernizing essential resources.
-To learn more about how we could lead you through a successful, large-scale migration, schedule a call with us today.
+To learn more about how we could lead you through a successful, large-scale migration, download the eBook Prepare and Plan for Your AWS Migration.
+Then, schedule a call with us.
 We’re happy to discuss what’s possible once you are up and running on AWS.